espgedu/ytb-lumen/README.md

-# ytb-insights
+#ytb-lumen

-Ferramenta em Python para análise de vídeos do YouTube.
-Extrai e processa metadados, comentários, legendas e elementos visuais para gerar insights sobre o desempenho do conteúdo e o comportamento da audiência.
+Ferramenta em Python para transcrição e análise de podcasts/entrevistas no YouTube, com extração de metadados e geração de insights a partir do conteúdo falado.

+Python-based software for transcribing and analyzing YouTube podcasts and interviews.
+Extracts metadata and generates insights from spoken content.